wintersys-projects/adt-build-machine-scripts/doco/AgileToolkitDeployment/GeneratingLinodeStackscript.md

-The way to go about generating a userdata script for use in the "hardcore" build process or a stack script if you are on linode is as follows:
+For Linode it's possible to use "StackScripts" to make your deployment.
+What you will have to do is generate the StackScript which will only be useful on Linode and you can do this as follows.
+Using Stackscripts can be easier to deploy from because you can configure the parameters using a GUI system and then just have a "Hardcore" style build proceed.

-1. Perform an expedited build using the parameters you require for your deployment.
+1. Perform a test expedited build using the parameters you require for your deployment.
 This will mean that you have a pre-populated template which deploys succcessfully which can be used that basis for generating the userdata or stack script.

 2. On the same machine that you performed (and tested) the expedited build run the script: